navi0706/MovieDatabase/README.md

 This will build movie_api image that is neccessary for project to be ran.

-After that run docker compose command --> docker compose up
+After that, run docker compose command --> docker compose up

 ## Notes